tributech-solutions/tributech-docs/docs/introduction/architecture.md

 ## Next steps

-- Learn more about Tributech creates [auditable data](auditable-data.md)
 - Set up a demo of the product through our [quick start guide](../quickstart/overview.md)
+- Learn more about how to [integrate](../integration/overview.md) the DataSpace Kit into your existing infrastructure